mas-bandwidth/yojimbo/BUILDING.md

 To build the documentation first install doxygen on your platform.

-Once you have doxygen installed and in y our path, you can build and view the documentation with this command:
+Once you have doxygen installed and in your path, you can build and view the documentation with this command:

     premake5 docs

-More documentation including usage documentation is coming shortly.
+More documentation including getting started guide and usage documentation is coming shortly.

 Until then, if you have questions and you don't find the answer you need in the documentation, please create an issue at http://www.libyojimbo.com and I'll do my best to help you out.